Ex-Catalan leader in mystery Brussels trip

 By Eric Maurice

-The Catalan crisis took a bizarre twist on Monday (29 October), when the dismissed region's leader went to Brussels in what was described as an attempt to look for political asylum.
+[Updated on 31 October at 8AM] The Catalan crisis took a bizarre twist on Monday (30 October), when the dismissed region's leader went to Brussels in what was described as an attempt to look for political asylum.

-Carles Puigdemont flew to Belgium's capital with five former members of the region's government, in order to meet politicians from the Flemish nationalist N-VA party.
+Carles Puigdemont flew to Belgium's capital with five former members of the region's government, where he met a Belgian lawyer, Paul Bekaert.

+Bekaert, who said on Monday evening that he was now Puigdemont's legal advisor, is known in Belgium as a human rights activist and an expert in extradition cases.

+In particular, he previously defended two alleged members of the Basque separatist terror group ETA, Luis Moreno and Raquel Garcia, whom the Spanish government wanted to extradite from Belgium in the 1990s and 2000s.

+On Monday evening, Bekaert refused to say whether Puigdemont was in Belgium to prepare an asylum request.

+Such a request, according to EU rules over asylum from one member state to another, would have almost no chance of being granted.

-According to El Periodico, a Catalan daily, the group drove from Barcelona to Marseille, in France, where they took a plane to Brussels.
+According to El Periodico, a Catalan daily, Puigdemont and his colleagues group drove from Barcelona to Marseille, in France, where they took a plane to Brussels.

-Spanish media said that Puigdemont and his allies were trying to request political protection in Belgium.
+A initial rumour was that they were in Brussels to meet politicians from the Flemish nationalist N-VA party.

 Contacted by EUobserver, sources close to the N-VA declined to comment on the visit.
 Catalan sources in Brussels said they knew nothing about it.